Sunday hunting — permitted on Nov. 1 and Nov. 8 — has ended for the 2015 hunting season.

 Tips for Enjoying Nova Scotia’s Forests this Fall (PDF)

-Over the past number of months, DNR has engaged in various consultations
+Over the past number of months, NR&R has engaged in various consultations

 around Sunday hunting.
 These consultations have included meetings with